 Depressions Qualify for Disability

 Depression is an illness that is frequently misunderstood because people can’t understand the distinction between having a natural and temporary bout of “the blues” and having a major depressive disorder (MDD).
 MDDs are persistent and are caused by a metabolic imbalance in the brain.
 They cannot be dismissed with optimistic thinking, nor are they indications of a person’s weakness.
+In this article you will Lear What is depression disability and Depression Qualify for Disability?

-Is depression a disability or mental illness?
+Is depression disability or mental illness?

 The answer to the question “ Is depression a disability?” is, Yes.
 Individuals experience different symptoms of a severe depressive illness, often known as major depression or clinical depression.
 However, most patients discover that their capacity and willingness to participate in everyday living activities, even ones they formerly valued, is sapped by the symptoms.